 Question 2.
-Does the company publish an overarching farm animal welfare policy (equivalent)? or Rationale It is good practice for companies to formalise their approach to animal welfare in a policy (or equivalent document such as a statement of guiding principles, a code of practice or a sourcing charter).
-While the existence of a policy may not provide a guarantee of implementation, the absence of a policy is a clear sign that farm animal welfare is not firmly on the business agenda.
-Scoring No evidence of a formal policy statement (or equivalent) on farm animal welfare.
+Does the company publish an overarching farm animal welfare policy (equivalent)? or Rationale It is good practice for companies to formalise their approach to animal welfare in a policy (or equivalent document such as a statement of guid principles, a code of practice or a sourcing charter).
+While the existence policy may not provide a guarantee of implementation, the absence of policy is a clear sign that farm animal welfare is not firmly on the business agenda. e of a Scoring No evidence of a formal policy statement (or equivalent) on farm animal welfare.
 0 The company has a broad commitment to farm animal welfare within a policy statement (or equivalent).
 2.5 The company has a broad commitment to farm animal welfare within a policy statement (or equivalent) and a description of the processes in place to ensure that the policy is effectively implemented.
-5 (Max Score 5) Explanatory Notes The assessment does not differentiate between companies that publistand-alone farm animal welfare policies and companies that incorporate farm animal welfare into wider responsible sourcing or sustainability policies or codes of practice.
+5 (Max Score 5) Explanatory Notes The assessment does not differentiate between companies that pubstand-alone farm animal welfare policies and companies that incorporate farm animal welfare into wider responsible sourcing or sustainability policies or codes of practice.
 Companies that publish a clear statement of commitment to farm animal welfare that provides a starting point for the company's accountability to its stakeholders are awarded a score of 2.5 points.
-Policies issued by company subsidiaries are not considered as overarching policies, and companies with such policies but no overarching (i.e. at the parent company level) policy are therefore r awarded points for this question.
+Policies issued by company subsidiaries are not considered as overarching policies, and companies with such policies but no lish overarching (i.e. at the parent company level) policy are therefore rawarded points for this question.
 These policies are considered wher deciding whether to award points for Questions 1, 4-10 and 22-39.
-Policies focused on specific farm animal welfare issues (e.g. antibioti where farm animal welfare is mentioned in passing) are not considered points for this question.
-These policies but no overarching policies.
-Companies with such policies but no overarching policy on farm animal welfare are therefore not awarded points for this question.
-These policies are considered when deciding whether to award points for Questions 1, 4-10 and 22-39.
-Companies that supplement these commitments or principles with details of how these are to be implemented are awarded a score opoints.
-To score maximum points, company farm animal welfare policies policies policies policies are policies are policies are policies are policies of how these are to be implemented are awarded a score opoints. not n cs red ed g A clear statement of the reasons why farm animal welfare is important to the business (including both the business case a the ethical case for action)
+Policies focused on specific farm animal welfare issues (e.g. antibioti where farm animal welfare is mentioned in passing) are not consider as overarching policies.
+Companies with such policies but no overarching policy on farm animal welfare are therefore not awarde points for this question.
+These policies are considered when deciding whether to award points for Questions 1, 4-10 and 22-39. red ed Companies that supplement these commitments or principles with details of how these are to be implemented are awarded a score of points.
+To score maximum points, company farm animal welfare poli- need to include most/all of the following: A clear statement of the reasons why farm animal welfare is important to the business (including both the business case a the ethical case for action) ınd